[Workbench] Don't display trashed collections in regular collection listings

 Collection#list method should not always add the suggested filter.

-#4 Updated by Tom Morris 5 days ago
+#4 Updated by Tom Morris about 1 month ago

 - Subject changed from [Workbench] Don't display expiring collections in regular collection listings to [Workbench] Don't display trashed collections in regular collection listings